 Sacred music is a form of prayer and enables us to express that which is otherwise inexpressible.
 It enables us to touch the central depth of our humanness and opens a door that enables us to know the presence of God.
 Our beautiful liturgies for Advent, Christmas, Epiphany, Lent, Easter, and Pentecost offer glorious music to assist in our yearly journey through Christ's birth, life, death, and resurrection.
 St. James offers many ways to be a part of this musical tradition.

-- The "Summer Choir" meets from May through the beginning of September, rehearsing at 9:45 a.m. for the 10:30 a.m.
+- The "Summer Choir" will meet from May through the beginning of September, rehearsing at 9:45 a.m. for the 10:30 a.m.
 Sunday Eucharist.

-- In the Fall of 2019 there will be opportunities for children of all ages to sing and be featured at the 9:00 a.m.
+There will be opportunities for children of all ages to sing and be featured at the 9:00 a.m.
 Family Worship.
-Plans are in process, so please stay tuned! (yes, music pun intended)

 Musical History of St. James Parish